jbulger82/LLAMA_Hub/README.md

 # LlamaHub — Ultimate Local `llama.cpp` Command Center

-LlamaHub is an upgraded, batteries-included GUI for [`llama.cpp`](https://github.com/ggerganov/llama.cpp).
+LlamaHub is the llama.cpp GUI upgraded, for a Badass like you [`llama.cpp`](https://github.com/ggerganov/llama.cpp).

-It’s built to be the local AI orchestrator you actually want to use: rich chat, Smart Canvas, local RAG, deep research, MCP tool ecosystem, browser automation, Google integrations, voice, and a full slash-command toolbox.
+It’s built to be the local AI orchestrator you actually want to use: rich chat, Expermental Smart Canvas, local RAG, deep research, MCP tool ecosystem, browser automation, Google integrations, voice, and a full slash-command toolbox.

-Everything runs locally by default — no cloud required unless you explicitly opt in.
+Everything runs locally by default — no cloud required!
+You can if desired go straight cloud or be a badass and turn on multi agent mode (local/cloud hybrid)

 ---

 ## Why This Improves the Stock `llama.cpp` UI

-- **Multi-provider orchestration**
+- **Multi-Agent/provider orchestration**
-  Talk to your local `llama-server` (or any OpenAI-compatible endpoint) and optionally fall back to Gemini/OpenAI for reasoning, embeddings, or vision.
+  Talk to your local `llama-server` (or any OpenAI-compatible endpoint) and optionally fall back to or combine Gemini/OpenAI for reasoning, embeddings, or vision.
+  I've successfully had 7 agents simutaneously 1 local oss20b and qwen embedding model alongside of 5 Gemini cloud agents

 - **Embedded RAG UI**
-  Drag-and-drop files, embed, search, and amanage memory from the Knowledge Base view — no extra scripts required.
+  Drag-and-drop files, embed, search, and auto or maually manage memory to and from the Knowledge Base view — no extra scripts required.

 - **Smart Canvas**
-  Inline file workspace with previews (PDF/DOCX/Markdown/text/images), editing, and chat-aware context.
+  (Needs work) Inline file workspace with previews (PDF/DOCX/Markdown/text/images), editing, and chat-aware context.

 - **Deep Research worker**
   Local or cloud hybrid multi-step research pipeline with optional cloud fact-checking; progress UI baked into chat.